nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 #### Editing an expenditure
 1. Editing a current expenditure within the list of inputs.
 - Prerequisite : Similar to delete, an existing expenditure is required.
+- Important information: Our application does not support names with slash (/), thus when editing lend/borrow expenditures, input names should not have slashes.

 - Assumption : Test cases provided are for expenditures with the corresponding parameters.
 Parameters for normal